runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_5/README.md

 side condition in the rule of division, to make sure it only applies when the denominator is non-zero.

-Side conditions can only be Boolean expressions in K, which can be fully evaluated within the underlying mathematical domains (which can be extended by the user, as we will see in future lessons).
-Side conditions cannot refer to user-defined syntactic language constructs whose semantics is defined using K rules, because the K rewriting machinery is not used for evaluating the side conditions.

-In other words, the K side conditions are not premises; in particular, they cannot contain other rewrites in them (using `=>`).
+Like in other operational formalisms, the role of the K side conditions is to filter the number of instances of the rule.
+The notion of a *side condition* comes from logics, where a sharp distinction is made between a side condition (cheap) and a *premise* (expensive).
+Premises are usually resolved using further (expensive) logical derivations, while side conditions are simple (cheap) conditions over the rule meta-variables within the underlying mathematical domains (which in K can be extended by the user, as we will see in future lessons).
+Regarded as a logic, K derives rewrite rules from other rewrite rules; therefore, the K side conditions cannot contain other rewrites in them (using `=>`).
 This contrasts other rewrite engines, for example [Maude](http://maude.cs.illinois.edu/), which allow conditional rules with rewrites in conditions.
 The rationale behind this deliberate restriction in K is twofold:
 - On the one hand, general conditional rules require a complex, and thus slower rewrite engine, which starts recursive (sometimes exhaustive) rewrite sessions